-I normally don’t include so many rhetorical questions in my entries – I just desperately want answers.
 What am I doing wrong?
-Why do I spend only a small percentage of my life being happy when the other 86% is spent worrying, fixating, stressing and being exhausted, preoccupied, overwhelmed and resigned?
-I don’t want to look back on these years remembering only tirelessly working and trying to be perfect – trying to achieve this ideal resume, ideal skill set and ideal ‘look’ that will score me the job.
-When did life stop being about making yourself happy and instead became more about being a success?
-I wish they were one in the same, but it seems like nowadays you have to make a choice.
-Would you rather be successful or would you rather be happy?
+Why do I spend only a small percentage of my life being happy while the other 91% is spent worrying and stressing?
+I don’t want to look back on these years and only remember tirelessly working and trying to manufacture the perfect resume, skill set and ‘look’ to score a job.
+When did life stop being about happiness and start being about killing yourself to achieve success?
+I wish they were one in the same, but nowadays you have to choose.
+Would you rather have success or happiness?

-When I started college I chose the road of success and because of that decision I’ve missed out on a lot.
-I’ve missed opportunities that will probably only be available during college – a chance to live a carefree, spirited life full of mistakes.
-But no, that’s not the life I’m living.
-In my life I work hard to impress everyone – to be a successful daughter for my parents; to be a role model to my younger siblings; to prove to my advisers, mentors and professors how intelligent and driven I am – because in the end their opinion is the one that matters.
-No matter how miserable, drained and overtaxed I am I have to prove my worth to the world.
-After all, that’s what college instructs you to do.
+When I started college, I chose success and I’ve missed out on a lot because of that.
+I’ve missed college-only opportunities: a chance to live a carefree life full of mistakes.
+In my life, I work hard to impress everyone: a successful daughter; a sisterly role model; and most importantly … a driven, intelligent student.
+No matter how miserable and overtaxed I am I have to prove my worth.
+After all, that’s what college demands.

-“Mold yourself into the best possible version of yourself to showcase to the world after you graduate, even if that means killing yourself in the process.”
+“Mold yourself into the best possible version of yourself to show the world, even if that means killing yourself in the process.”